XINLU24/XINLU24.github.io/_pages/about.md

 ![Typing SVG](https://readme-typing-svg.demolab.com?font=Charm&pause=1000&color=F7710F&center=true&width=435&lines=Hi!+Welcome+to+Xinxin+Lu's+homepage!)

 I received both my bachelor’s and master’s degrees in Mechanical Engineering from Central South University.
-During my studies, my research focused on developing algorithms and optimization methods to address high-performance gear design and manufacturing challenges.
+During my studies, my research focused on developing algorithms and optimization methods for high-performance gear design and manufacturing.
+Additionally, my past experience includes establishing data-driven machine learning model.
+More detailed information can be found in my publications.

 Currently, I am actively seeking a PhD position or a research assistant role with potential for a PhD.
 My research interest includes computational design, smart manufacturing, or advanced technologies in design and manufacturing like computer vision, VR, or human-robot collaboration.
 I am also open to discussing new research topics.